JohanLi1990/Learning_Notes/TulingNotes.md

   - `unlock` -> `tryRelease` (AQS)
 - It is all based on AQS. nothing fancy.

-## Semaphore & CountDownLatch & Cyclic Barrier 源码分析
+## Semaphore, CountDownLatch and Cyclic Barrier 源码分析
 - Semaphore (very similar to ReentrantLock)
   - `NonfairSync`: `tryAcquireShared` straight away go for CAS.
   - `FairSync`: `tryAcquireShared` has `hasQueuedPredecessor`